newenclave/mico/README2.md

 The array can be empty.

 The elipsis doesn't have a role in [partial application](#partial-application).
-It is "invisible" for the partial algorithm
+It is "invisible" for the partial application system
 ```swift
     let reduce = fn( call, arr ) {
         let impl = fn( arr, acc, id ) {